 You don't need to go to a zoo or an aquarium to get an up-close look at manatees; see them for free at Lee County's Manatee Park.
 Between the months of November and March, manatees swim into the canal of this 17-acre park to escape the cooler Gulf temperatures.
 The animals are drawn to the warm-water discharged from a former power plant.
 The water is also shallow, making it perfect for viewing the creatures in their entirety.
 The park offers free, guided walks and lots of educational activities like Manatee Bingo.
 Kids can enjoy a playground and the entire family can check out the butterfly garden.
-Pack lunch as there are picnic facilities if you want to pack a lunch or snacks.
+There are picnic facilities if you want to pack a lunch or snacks.
 This is a dog free park.

 Recommended for Free Things to Do because: It's the best place to get an up-close look at the fascinating, giant Manatees when they seek shelter from cooler waters.

 Gina's expert tip: Consider renting a kayak or canoe to get even closer to the manatees.

 Located on Estero Island, Matanzas Pass Preserve is one of the few natural habitats left on the island that is also home to Fort Myers Beach.
 Not only is it free to the public but also home to 1.25 miles of trails that wind through mangroves, and an oak hammock along the Estero Bay.
 This 60-acre unspoiled sanctuary offers the perfect escape from the area's well-populated tourist scene.
 Take time to hike and explore, and be on the lookout for diverse wildlife, including raccoons, rabbits, hawks, owls and turtles.
 This park is a sanctuary for native plants and a designated site on Great Florida Birding Trail.
 There is free parking but it is limited.